 Doing unto others and suffering the little children aren’t meant to make anyone rich.
 The only people capable of imagining Jesus stretched out on a chaise lounge at a Four Seasons are people for whom Jesus is a mascot, not a teacher.

 That’s what drives coifed con men like Joel O’Steen.
-To his credit, he worked hard to get rich in Jesus’s name.
-He learned (as all televangelists do) — the trick isn’t getting rich off Jesus, it’s STAYING rich off Jesus.
+They all learn quickly: the trick isn’t getting rich off Jesus, it’s STAYING rich.